SummerSlam (2016): Storylines

-On the July 26 episode of SmackDown, a Six-Pack Challenge involving John Cena, Bray Wyatt, AJ Styles, Dolph Ziggler, Baron Corbin, and Apollo Crews was held to determine the #1 contender for the WWE World Championship at SummerSlam.
+On the July 26 episode of SmackDown, a six-pack challenge involving John Cena, Bray Wyatt, AJ Styles, Dolph Ziggler, Baron Corbin, and Apollo Crews was held to determine the #1 contender for the WWE World Championship at SummerSlam.
 Ziggler won the match by pinning Styles.
 The next week, after Dean Ambrose doubted Ziggler's ability, Wyatt attacked Ziggler and challenged him for his title shot.
 Ziggler accepted and defeated Wyatt.
 The next week, after Ambrose and Ziggler teamed up to defeat Wyatt and Erick Rowan, Ambrose performed Dirty Deeds on Ziggler.
 Ziggler responded by attacking Ambrose with a superkick on their "Miz TV" segment during the final episode of SmackDown before SummerSlam.

 At Battleground, Sasha Banks recruited Bayley from NXT as a mystery partner to defeat WWE Women's Champion Charlotte and Dana Brooke in a tag team match when Sasha made Charlotte submit.
 This earned Sasha a title match against Charlotte the following night on Raw, in which she again made Charlotte submit to win the title.
 Charlotte invoked her rematch clause five days later to face Sasha for the title at SummerSlam.
 The following week, a confrontation between the two was interrupted by Chris Jericho and Enzo Amore, resulting in a mixed tag team match, which Charlotte and Jericho won.
-On the August 8 edition of Raw, Sasha Banks defeated Brooke, resulting in Dana being banned from ringside at SummerSlam.
+On the August 8 episode of Raw, Sasha Banks defeated Brooke, resulting in Dana being banned from ringside at SummerSlam.

 After the aforementioned mixed tag team match, Chris Jericho attacked Enzo Amore until Big Cass came out to help his partner.
 Later in the event, Owens told Jericho that he had his back during a backstage interview with Tom Phillips.
 The following week, Jericho defeated Amore by disqualification when Cass interfered.
 After the match, Cass challenged Owens and Jericho to a tag team match at SummerSlam, which Owens and Jericho accepted.

-After AJ Styles's victory over John Cena at Money in the Bank, The club (Styles, Karl Anderson, and Luke Gallows) began attacking Cena until Enzo Amore and Big Cass came to Cena's aide, setting up a six-man tag team match for Battleground.
+After AJ Styles's victory over John Cena at Money in the Bank, the club (Styles, Karl Anderson, and Luke Gallows) began attacking Cena until Enzo Amore and Big Cass came to Cena's aide, setting up a six-man tag team match for Battleground.
 At the event, Cena, Amore, and Cass defeated The club.
 During the draft Amore, Cass, Anderson, and Gallows were drafted to Raw, while Cena and Styles were drafted to SmackDown, splitting up the two teams.
 On the August 2 episode of SmackDown, Styles challenged Cena to another match at SummerSlam, which Cena accepted.
-On the August 16 episode of SmackDown, after Cena defeated Alberto Del Rio, Styles attacked Cena with a "Phenomenal Forearm," but Cena retaliated with two "Attitude Adjustments," including one through the broadcast table.